listx/cabal2pkgbuild/README.md

 `cabal2pkgbuild` is a script used to generate proper PKGBUILD files from any `.cabal` file from Hackage, with the help of `cblrepo` (which is currently used to maintain Haskell packages on Arch Linux).
 `aria2` is used to download cabal files in parallel.

+## Installation

+This script is available on the [AUR](https://aur.archlinux.org/packages/cabal2pkgbuild-git/).

 ## Dependencies

 These are the following dependencies on Arch Linux: